ethereum/EIPs/eip-X.md

 And this is not the extension of ERC735,ERC998,ERC1115.

 ## Test Cases
-Demo is here.Please install Metamask and access with a pc.
+DEMO is here.Please install Metamask and access with a pc.

-<a href="https://www.geomerlin.com/blog/managertoken.html">Enter Demo</a>
+<a href="https://www.geomerlin.com/blog/ManagerToken.html">Enter Demo</a>

 The sample solidity code is on the link below.